Followers

 Selfless Service

-He continued serving, however, and was at Washington’s side when General Cornwallis’s army grounded muskets at Yorktown in October 1781.
-The war in the south was still a thing, and St. Clair was given the mission of marching a column of troops into the Carolinas to reinforce General Nathanael Greene, who was trying to mop up British garrisons from Ninety-Six to Charleston and Savannah.
-St. Clair's Pennsylvania street cred came in handy when a serious mutiny took place among the Pennsylvania Line regiments in 1783.
-St. Clair was called upon to appeal to his fellow Pennsylvanians, and he helped to calm the mutineers who gave up on plans for an armed march on Congress.
+He continued serving, however, and was with Washington when General Cornwallis’s army surrendered at Yorktown in October 1781.
+The war in the south was still ongoing, and St. Clair was assigned to lead a column of troops into the Carolinas to support General Nathanael Greene, who was working to clear out British garrisons from Ninety-Six to Charleston and Savannah.
+St. Clair's Pennsylvania reputation proved valuable when a serious mutiny broke out among the Pennsylvania Line regiments in 1783.
+He was called upon to appeal to his fellow Pennsylvanians, and he helped to calm the mutineers, who had planned an armed march on Congress.

 Post War Politics

-St. Clair returned to Pennsylvania and began a career of distinguished political service to the new nation.
+St. Clair returned to Pennsylvania and began a distinguished career in political service to the new nation.
 He joined the Pennsylvania Council of Censors in 1783.
-Later, St. Clair was elected a delegate to the Confederation Congress.
-During his term of office from November 1785 through November 1787, he helped instantiate the new national government.
-It was a time of firsts and a time of troubles.
-In February 1787 the members met and elected St. Clair President of the Confederation Congress (essentially leader of the national the Federal level).
-A lot crossed his plate during his one-year term.
+Later, St. Clair was elected as a delegate to the Confederation Congress.
+During his term from November 1785 through November 1787, he helped establish the new national government.
+It was a time of firsts and a time of challenges.
+In February 1787, the members met and elected St. Clair as President of the Confederation Congress (essentially the leader of the federal government).
+He faced many responsibilities during his one-year term.

-Shays's Rebellion broke out in 1787 over tax disputes.
-Disgruntled farmers, mostly war veterans marched against their state government.
-Despite the disruptions caused by the political crisis over Shays's rebellion, Congress managed to pass a seminal piece of legislation during his presidency – the Northwest Ordinance.
-This would set the template for western expansion and governance and admission of new lands into the United States.
-And most importantly during St. Clair's presidency, the Philadelphia Convention was drafting a new United States Constitution, which would abolish the old Confederation Congress for a more powerful federal system made up of three branches.
+Shays's Rebellion erupted in 1787 due to tax disputes.
+Disgruntled farmers, mostly war veterans, marched against their state government.
+Despite the disruptions caused by the political crisis over Shays's rebellion, Congress managed to pass a key piece of legislation during his presidency – the Northwest Ordinance.
+This set the pattern for western expansion, governance, and the admission of new lands into the United States.
+Most importantly, during St. Clair's presidency, the Philadelphia Convention was drafting a new United States Constitution, which would replace the old Confederation Congress with a stronger federal system made up of three branches.

 Shays's Rebellion